-Congressional questions about Facebook Inc. (FB)’s initial public offering are forcing its nascent lobbying operation to play defense as it builds the political support companies need before coming under scrutiny.
+Congressional questions about Facebook Inc. (FB:US)’s initial public offering are forcing its nascent lobbying operation to play defense as it builds the political support companies need before coming under scrutiny.

 “They have not made the connections and personal relationships they would like to have made,” former Senator Byron Dorgan of North Dakota, a senior policy adviser at law firm Arent Fox LLP, said in an interview.

 “I’m sure they’re going to be doing double duty trying to introduce themselves and at the same time answering questions about the IPO.”

 U.S. House and Senate committee officials said yesterday their staffs are gathering information about the social networking company’s offering and that the topic may come up at congressional hearings.

 Lead underwriter Morgan Stanley may face regulatory review over claims an analyst shared negative news about Facebook with institutional investors before the offering, Richard Ketchum, chairman and CEO of the Financial Industry Regulatory Authority, said May 22.

 Securities and Exchange Commission Chairwoman Mary Schapiro said her agency may also review the offering.

 Andrew Noyes, a Facebook spokesman in Washington, declined to comment on the congressional activity.

 Facebook, which first registered to lobby in 2009, is playing catch-up to other technology companies such as Google Inc. (GOOG:US) and Microsoft Corp.
 (MSFT:US) that have more established efforts in Washington.